hardiksuhag/Assembler/README.md

 All these settings can be set in macros section of the assembler code.

 ## ERROR SYNOPSIS
 My assembler shows a wide variety errors and warnings.
-They are mentioned here in brief
+They are mentioned here in brief.

 ### File Related Errors
     1) If no input file provided